LuJiansen/scNanoHi-C/README.md

     - `RMSD_summary.txt` : summary of RMSD of all models.
     - `cpg_2d_*_b1m_summary.csv` : matrix of 2D scA/B values in all cells.

-    These outputs could be optional by adjusting the `rule all` in `filter_contacts.smk` .
+    These outputs could be optional selected by adjusting the `rule all` in `filter_contacts.smk`.

 - usage: